 And he further emphasizes that the Circumcision of the Mosaic law is canceled at the Cross but keeping God’s commandments remains for ever binding “Circumcision is nothing, and uncircumcision is nothing, but the keeping of the commandments of God” (1 Corinthians 7:19).

 Jesus declares that He is Lord of the Sabbath (Matthew 12:8) and that His law can’t change, “For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Matthew 5:18).
-Then, Jesus invites us to keep His law: “If you love me keep my commandments” (John 14:15).
+Then, He invites us to keep His law: “If you love me keep my commandments” (John 14:15).
 And John adds, “And hereby we do know that we know him, if we keep his commandments.
 He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him” (1 John 2:3, 4).

 In His service,